Guddan Tumse Na Ho Payega: Plot

 Widower Akshat Jindal lost his first wife, Antara, in a traumatic accident which drove him into a world of his own.
-An unemotional, no-nonsense person, he is a father figure to his three nephews (the children of his elder brother, Avinash Jindal) and their wives.
-They love and fears from him.
+An unemotional, no-nonsense person, he is a father figure to his three nephews, the children of his elder brother, Avinash Jindal, and their wives.
+They love and fear him too.

 Guddan marries Akshat; although she annoys him, he protects and supports her.
 She slowly develops self-confidence, and he begins to feel emotions he does not understand.
 Earlier in their marriage, Akshat thought that Guddan married him for his money; later, he begins to appreciate her innocence and kindness.
 During their wedding reception, he learns that Kaushlya deceitfully arranged their marriage.
 After realizing that he had misunderstood Guddan, Akshat begins to trust her and appreciates her care for his mother.

 Police officer Vikram Rawat, Antara's elder brother, forced Guddan to stay with Akshat to collect evidence that Akshat killed Antara.
 Although Guddan hides her knowledge about Vikram's intentions from Akshat and the rest of the family, she defends Akshat when Vikram arrests him.
 Akshat learns that Guddan was staying at his house to gather evidence against him, and breaks her mangala sutra.

 Akshat's younger brother, Angad Jindal, is mentally ill and was believed to be partially responsible for Antara's death.
 Akshat hides Angad from the police, and is annoyed when Guddan brings Angad back to Akshat's house.

-The entire Jindal family celebrates Holi in Goa, Akshat tries to replace Guddan's mangala sutra; however, she wants him to do so when he accepts her with his heart and not from social pressure.
+The entire Jindal family celebrates Holi in Goa.
+Akshat tries to replace Guddan's mangala sutra; however, she wants him to do so when he accepts her with his heart and not from social pressure.
 After Angad stabs Akshat, Akshat accepts Guddan wholeheartedly as his wife.

 Antara, thought to be dead, reappears and tries to destroy Akshat and Guddan's relationship as Guddan's faith in him is shaken.
-Angad gets killed by Antara's henchmen.
+Angad is killed by Antara's henchmen.
 On Akshat and Guddan's honeymoon (arranged by Angad), AJ shoots her and she falls from a cliff.

 When AJ sees Guddan, he is shocked.
 Revati has married Inspector Parv Singh.
 Guddan asks AJ why he shot her.
 He says that he wanted to keep her from learning about Revati's hatred of her, which Guddan knows was fueled by Antara.
 Guddan confronts Revati, who wants to destroy Guddan and Akshat's happiness.

 Alisha (Akshat and Antara's daughter) appears at the Jindal house during a pooja.
 A devastated Guddan leaves Akshat, although they still love each other.
 She begins a relationship with AJ, and believes that she is pregnant with their child.
 Antara tries to kill her, and is arrested.
 When AJ thinks that Guddan has aborted the baby because he is working with Antara, he marries Antara in revenge.